IdpugantiSanjay/plutus-node/learn.md

 The main reason for code design should be to accomodate change and to be flexible The change reasons may be to use a new database to use a new web server library New Features maybe added this

+Each request has a validator, method and database call